meisl/logicly/README.md

 ```
   Q0 = D3 XOR D0
 ```
 That completes our basic building block.
-Here it is, together two logicly "Digits" for easy testing:
+Here it is, together with two logicly "Digits" for easy testing:

 ![BCD-to-bin_06.png](BCD-to-bin_06.png)

 ---